 Some experts recommend against using programs that automatically delete registry errors [source: Bass].
 Instead, it's better to approve deletions manually.
 The cleaner will likely offer a list of registry entries that it's safe to delete because they are certainly obsolete.
 It may also provide an option to "repair" an entry.
 Going deeper and deleting borderline entries could affect a program's ability to function, such as by deleting a DLL that the cleaner doesn't realize is shared by more than one program -- or you may irreparably damage your installation of Windows.
 When in doubt, let the entry stay.

 And that's about it.
 Hopefully you managed to clean up a few hundred entries without bricking your computer.
-If not, well, then you probably can't read this anymore and won't be interested in the links on the next page about registry cleaners and other related topics.
+If not, well, then you probably can't read this anymore and won't be interested in the links below about registry cleaners and other related topics.